Renovation

 If you plan on selling your apartment or brownstone in New York City, you’ll want to consider ways to reduce your tax exposure.

-Capital gains tax is levied on the profit you make on your place and it varies depending on your income bracket.
-The good news is that you have some cushion: If the apartment you are selling is your primary residence and you have lived in it for at least the last two years or for at least two of the last five years, you won’t have to pay capital gains tax on the first $250,000 of your profit if you're single, or $500,000 if you are married.
+Capital gains tax is levied on the profit you make selling your place and it varies depending on your income bracket.
+Some won't pay any tax at all: If the apartment you are selling is your primary residence and you have lived there for at least the last two years or two of the last five years, you won’t have to pay capital gains tax on the first $250,000 of your profit if you're single or $500,000 if you are married.

 For NYC's higher-priced properties, it’s very possible you would have capital gains in excess of those figures.
-The issue then becomes, how can you offset those gains to pay less tax?
+How can you offset those gains to pay less tax.

 Major apartment upgrades can be deducted